 Since September 2006, Mr. Graziano has been a Managing Director of Sandell Asset Management Corp., an investment manager.
 From February 2004 to July 2006, Mr. Graziano was an investment analyst with Icahn Associates Corp, the primary investment vehicle of Carl Icahn including Icahn Partners, a multi-billion dollar global hedge fund.
 From February 2002 to February 2004, Mr. Graziano was an analyst with March Partners LLC, a global event-driven hedge fund.
 From May 1999 to May 2000, and from September 2000 to October 2001, Mr. Graziano was employed as a Vice President in the Investment Banking Department of Thomas Weisel Partners, an investment bank.
 From May 2000 to September 2000, Mr. Graziano was Vice President of Business Development at Forbes.com, the online subsidiary of Forbes Inc. From 1995 to 1999, Mr. Graziano was employed by Salomon Smith Barney as an Associate in the Financial Sponsors Group.
-Mr. Graziano is a director of the following public companies in addition to Fair Isaac: InfoSpace, Inc. and WCI Communities, Inc. Mr. Graziano earned an undergraduate degree and an M.B.A. from Duke University.
+Mr. Graziano is also a director serving on the Audit Committee for WCI Communities, Inc. Mr. Graziano earned an undergraduate degree and an M.B.A. from Duke University.
+Mr. Graziano has been selected as a nominee pursuant to an agreement between the Company and the Sandell Group.

 Mark N. Greene.
-Director since February 2007; Age 53.
+Director since February 2007; Age 54.

 Dr. Greene joined Fair Isaac as Chief Executive Officer and director in February 2007.
 From 1995 to 2007, he held various leadership positions in the financial services industry segment and software business groups of IBM.
 Prior to joining IBM, he served in leadership roles with Technology Solutions Company, Berkeley Investment Technologies, and Citicorp.
 From 1982 until 1988, he was an economist with the Federal Reserve Board.
 He received his bachelor's degree from Amherst and his masters and doctorate degrees from the University of Michigan.
+Dr. Greene is a director of the following public companies in addition to Fair Isaac: Capella Education Company.

 Alex W. Hart.
-Director since August 2002; Member of the Compensation Committee; Age 67.
+Director since August 2002; Member of the Compensation Committee; Age 68.

 Since November 1997, Mr. Hart has been an independent consultant to the financial services industry.
 He served as Chief Executive Officer of Advanta Corporation, a consumer lending company, from August 1995 to November 1997, and as its Executive Vice Chairman from March 1994 to August 1995.
 From November 1988 to March 1994, he served as President and Chief Executive Officer of MasterCard International.
 Mr. Hart is a director of the following public companies in addition to Fair Isaac: Global Payments, Inc., where he chairs the Governance Committee and serves on the Compensation Committee; SVB Financial Inc., f/k/a Silicon Valley Bancshares Inc., where he serves as Chairman of the Board, chairs the Governance Committee and sits on the Compensation Committee; and VeriFone Inc., where he is a member of the Governance and Nominating Committee.
+He became chairman of the Verifone Governance Committee on October 8, 2008.
 He served as a director of HNC Software Inc. from October 1998 through August 2002.
 Mr. Hart holds an undergraduate degree from Harvard University.